fdw/rofi-rbw/docs/rofi-rbw.1.md

 *alt+m* to show a menu of the entry's components

 *alt+s* to sync the contents of the vault

+*alt+n* to add a new entry (detects URLs from clipboard and generates secure passwords)

 *alt+1* to autotype username and password, separated with a `tab` character